CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 - May miss organizational security benefits

-- Faster to CRA compliance
+- Faster path to CRA compliance

-OPTION B: ISO 27001 + CRA
+Option B: ISO 27001 + CRA

 - Implement both frameworks

-- Stronger overall security
+- Stronger overall security posture

 - More work upfront